maana-io/q-cli/README.md

 Custom [graphql-cli](https://github.com/graphql-cli/graphql-cli) plugin to programmatically interact with a Maana cluster.

+> If you are using Node Version Manager (NVM), you may need to
+> explicitly set the NODE_PATH environment variable to point
+> to the location of the CLI plugin (e.g., on Windows, this might be `C:/Users/<you>/AppData/Roaming/nvm/v10.15.3/node_modules/`).

 > All examples assume you are running from a directory with a valid `.graphqlconfig` file.
 See below for how to add authentication.

 ## Commands